Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/02-normalization.md

 	title="" width="90%" height="85%" />
 </p>

 The difference between RPKM and FPKM is very simple: RPKM is used for single-end experiments, whereas FPKM is used in paired-end experiments.
-This is because in single-end experiments we only measure one end of the DNA fragments in our library, however in paired-end experiments we measure the same DNA molecule 2x (once from each end), therefore we only need to count that fragment once during normaliation, despite having 2 reads for it.
+This is because in single-end experiments we only measure one end of the DNA fragments in our library, however in paired-end experiments we measure the same DNA molecule 2x (once from each end), therefore we only need to count that fragment once during normalization, despite having 2 reads for it.

 Since our dataset is paired-end and we counted the number of fragments in the quantification step, we are calculating FPKM.
 Calculate FPKM from our raw read counts:
 ```r